 The president of FIT has established an Emergency Preparedness and Response Group (EPRG), which recommends and implements emergency mitigation measures and coordinates planning for emergency situations affecting the college, including implementation of training and exercise activities throughout the FIT community.
 The EPRG meets regularly to plan for emergency situations that may affect the FIT community.
-FIT has developed an Emergency Preparedness Plan, accessible online at fitnyc.edu/life-at-fit/campus/safety/emergency/, which outlines the procedures it will follow to respond to specific types of emergencies.
+FIT has developed an Emergency Preparedness Plan, which outlines the procedures it will follow to respond to specific types of emergencies.
 In medical emergencies, personnel from Public Safety and Health Services work together as a team to respond.
 Health Services operates as an ambulatory care unit and handles most medical emergencies occurring on campus.
 At times, however, a 911 operator may be contacted to request the immediate response of an ambulance to transport an injured or ill person to a local hospital.
-In case of other emergencies, please see a list of possible emergency scenarios and corresponding procedures to follow at fitnyc.edu/life-at-fit/campus/safety/emergency/whatto-do.
+In case of other emergencies, please see a list of possible emergency scenarios and corresponding procedures to follow at the What to Do in Case Of...web page.